-We have been testing the Angstrom Minerals Iron Plus Vitamin C over at LTYG Wellness Circle for several months now.
+My readers have tested angstrom, nano products like QuikPlus Iron, for years.
 Even people with some active bleeding have found it does not increase or trigger bleeding.
 Two people reported a tendency to constipation, but as soon as they began ingesting it with 4-8 ounces of water, the constipation disappeared.

 I even tested it by taking 8x and then 16x the dose on one day – to see if a mega-dose would trigger anything.
 My stool turned green at the 16x dose, but that was all.
-In my teleseminar with pH balance expert, Maraline Krey (who prescribes a lot of nanosized minerals), she confirmed that this green color indicated my body was throwing the excess off into my bowels.
+In my teleseminar with pH balance expert, Maraline Krey (who prescribes a lot of nano atom-sized minerals), she confirmed that this green color indicated my body was throwing the excess off into my bowels.

 I wanted to test the super high dose because I was concerned by research on nanoparticle ferric oxide in rat models – which showed that it caused oxidative damage in their lungs when instilled intratracheally.
 However, ferric oxide is a pretty irritating form of iron and who breathes iron in anyway?
 But still, being cautious, I wanted to test it extensively on myself first, before recommending it to others.

-Initially, I used this iron myself to raise both my hemoglobin and my ferritin (iron stores), taking 1 tablespoon once or twice per day.
+Initially, I used this iron myself to raise both my hemoglobin and my ferritin (iron stores), taking a double dose once or twice per day.
 It works really fast and there are no intestinal effects as it does not require digestion.
 For this reason, it should be safe to use whilst bleeding – but go slowly and test it to be sure.

 It tastes only faintly of iron, but mostly just like metallic water.